sigstore/sigstore-installer/README.md

 This action enables you to install the sigstore tools to be used in your pipeline.

-Currently it install the following tools:
+Currently it installs the following tools:

 1. [cosign](https://github.com/sigstore/cosign)
 2. [rekor-cli](https://github.com/sigstore/rekor)